What are research skills?

 You can also demonstrate your research skills by examining what you know about the industry or company you want to work for.
 The more you can show you know, the better your opportunity of impressing.

-How are research skills used in the world of work?
+Why are research skills important in the workplace?